 To “soften the presence,” as Cihlar puts it, the crisis teams drive unmarked vehicles and the officers dress in plainclothes.

 Bertram said he wears cargo khaki pants and a polo with a badge and his name embroidered on the shirt.
-He wears his bullet-proof vest under my shirt, and he doesn’t carry his baton or taser on his belt.
+He wears his bullet-proof vest under his shirt, and he doesn’t carry his baton or taser on his belt.
 Just his firearm, handcuffs and radio.

 People with mental health issues “can be very fearful or paranoid right off the bat,” Cihlar said.
-“We don’t want to trigger anything at the get go.”
+“We don’t want to trigger anything at the get-go.”